Confessions of a Poor Performer

 I imagine that people like the younger me will still creep into your world from time to time.

-But, if you struggle with employee or team performance and you’ve tried other approaches with limited success, TRY THIS: refocus your time and attention on building a climate of continuous feedback by acting on the suggestions above.
+But, if you struggle with an employee's or team's performance and you’ve tried other approaches with limited success, TRY THIS: refocus your time and attention on building a climate of continuous feedback by acting on the suggestions above.

 If you are struggling with engagement, trust, or performance on your team and need more assistance, reach out!
 I'd love to help!
 You can reach me at [email protected]